 The film succeeds in creating a surreal and frightening environment by means of creative editing, a compelling mystery, and realistic characters.
 With all that and its spine-chilling twist, Perfect Blue permeates you – leaving you thinking about it for days on end.

-Perfect Blue is fearless in the pursuit of its narrative – showing explicit detail scenarios and moments detrimental to the film but are almost too difficult to watch.
+Perfect Blue is fearless in the pursuit of its narrative – showing explicit detail scenarios and moments important to the film but are almost too difficult to watch.

 SPOILER WARNING STARTING HERE!
 GO WATCH THE FILM, THEN COME BACK!
 OTHERWISE, SKIP DOWN OVER TO THE CONCLUSION.